-Why a Shared Savings Program Is Critical to Medi-Cal Healthier California for All
+Why a Shared Savings Program Is Critical to CalAIM

 A conversation with Chris Perrone, director of CHCF’s Improving Access team

-The California Department of Health Care Services (DHCS) recently launched Medi-Cal Healthier California for All, a multiyear process to improve the health outcomes and the quality of life experienced by Medi-Cal patients.
+The California Department of Health Care Services (DHCS) recently launched CalAIM: California Advancing and Innovating Medi-Cal, a multiyear process to improve the health outcomes and the quality of life experienced by Medi-Cal patients.
 Specialized workgroups are currently meeting to refine the state’s initial proposal, which establishes a framework to advance delivery system, program, and payment reforms in Medi-Cal.
 The proposal includes a shared savings program with Medi-Cal managed care plans.
 Chris Perrone, CHCF’s director of Improving Access, discusses what shared savings is, why it’s a pivotal element of improving Medi-Cal, and how to ensure that a shared savings program is successful.

 Q: Shared savings is one of many possible Medi-Cal payment reform strategies.
 Why is it important for California to change the way we pay for care in Medi-Cal?